ryanchankh/ryanchankh.github.io/_pages/teaching.md

 ---

-I was a teaching assistant for the following courses
+I was a teaching assistant for the following courses:

 - **Fall 2023 - Deep Generative Models - University of Pennsylvania**
   - Instructor: Professor René Vidal